darryncampbell/GenericScanWedge/README.md

 ## How to use
 Much like Zebra's DataWedge, this service relies on preconfigured 'Profiles' which define the scan engine configuration (e.g. which decoders are enabled or whether scanning is allowed).
 Only one profile can be Enabled (i.e. active) at any one time.

-### Testing
-The easiest way to test this application is with the [DataWedge API Exerciser](https://github.com/darryncampbell/DataWedge-API-Exerciser).
 ### Profile Creation
 ![Screenshot 1](https://github.com/darryncampbell/DataWedgeLite/blob/master/doc/screen1.png?raw=true)